Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Layers/CustomFeatureClustering/readme.md

 ## How to use the sample

 Tap the draw clusters button to enable clustering on the feature layer.
-Interact with the clustering properties to change the cluster radius, max scale and to enable cluster labels.
+Interact with the controls to customize clustering feature reduction properties.
 Tap the map to see the cluster feature count and aggregate fields in the popup.

 ## How it works